Mazatlán News and Current Events

 Sports Full local and international sports coverage with a depth and breadth unequalled in any Mexican media.
 From baseball to cricket to golf, thenews.com.mx brings you the sports news and analysis you want.

-Spanish language Mazatlán daily newspapers that can be easily translated into English
+Spanish language Mazatlán daily newspapers with current breaking news that can be easily translated!

-El Debate is based in Culiacan and is a major source of new coverage of Mazatlan and Sinaloa State.
+El Debate is based in Culiacan and is a major source of detailed daily coverage of local Mazatlan and Sinaloa State news stories.

 El Debate also has news sections devoted to the cities of Los Mochis, Guasave, Guamuchil and Culiacan, as well as the states of Sonora, Durango, Baja California and Nayarit -- as well as news about any other international category of information you can imagine!